-After this meeting, the project will proceed through further design review(s) as plans evolve to meet milestones for the Loan Committee review phase and eventually complete the design review process prior to closing the project's construction financing.
+Additional Design Review Meetings will be conducted as necessary as the project plans evolve to meet milestones for the Loan Committee review phase and until all guideline elements have been satisfactorily addressed.
 The goal of the design review process is to quickly and efficiently complete the review, minimizing the time spent by both the developer's design team and LACDA staff.
-The LACDA staff will work with the development team to ensure a revised set of plans and project specifications are submitted and reviewed in a timely manner.
+LACDA staff will work with the development team to ensure a revised set of plans and project specifications are submitted and reviewed in a timely manner.
 The LACDA's Design Review Sheet will be used by the design team to address reviewer issues and remarks resulting from the architectural design review process.